*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 The only issue is that fiberglass can also cut you if you handle it incorrectly.
 That’s why it’s so important to clean fiberglass out of carpets and off floors right away.

-To get fiberglass out of the home, you’ll need to gear up and then vacuum the house thoroughly.
+To get fiberglass out of carpet, you’ll need to gear up and then vacuum the house thoroughly.
 Any items that can’t be cleaned should be thrown away.

 Step One: Wear Protective Clothing